A Tear in the Matrix

 reat ideas and earth-shifting revelations quite often find their messengers in some state of personal tragedy at their point of discovery.
 Why that is, I don't know.
 But I can attest to its frequency in my own life; and, in fact, pathos has accompanied my life at almost every turn of substance.
 The greater the pain, the more sublime and consequential the noetic and spiritual epiphany that followed.

 And so it was at the close 1989, the end of a tumultuous decade, during which I'd uprooted from my home in Los Angeles to move to the provincial southern town of Lake Charles, Louisiana.
 That year I found myself filing for corporate bankruptcy, followed by my first run-in with U.S. federal authorities, and concluding with the end of my first marriage.
-At the age of 33, I began the 90's by packing a few personal items into a small car and moving into a crowded, two-bedroom apartment with a friend and her three small children.
-It was a winter of discontent, nor would it be my last.
+At the age of 33, I began the '90s by packing a few personal items into a small car and moving into a crowded, two-bedroom apartment with a friend and her three small children.
+It was a winter of discontent, and it would not be my last.

 Concurrent with this development and in keeping with my never-ending attraction to unusual, out-of-the-box entrepreneurial possibilities, I had just recently been put in contact with a two-man business in Texas called Medical Sciences, Inc. Armed with an herbal black goo and an encapsulated herbal formula for internal use, our merry twosome could be found scampering around the South Texas hill country in lab coats and carrying stethoscopes.
 No satirist could possibly paint a picture of two country bumpkins who better fit the archetype of snake oil doctors selling a quack cancer cure than this duo.
 Despite my natural openness to investigate all things unconventional if a thread of truth could be found, I had real reservations about this one.
 There was just one small thing that kept me from walking away without hesitation.